Sheldon Goldfarb, The Hundred-Year Trek: A History of Student Life at UBC (2017).

 Which brings us from the popular 1907 song that begins “School days, school days / Good old Golden Rule Days” to Chuck Berry’s revved-up 1960s version that started out, “Up in the mornin’ and out to school / The teacher is teachin’ the Golden Rule” and wound up, “Hail hail rock ‘n’ roll / … The feelin’ is there body and soul.”
 The Sixties might be described as a rare and remarkable time of practical experiments in utopian thinking.
 Although there was plenty of emblematic rock and roll, drugs, and sex, the reason for citing some of the aspects of my education (above) is to underscore the often forgotten fact that we were a literate generation.

 I took to student politics like the proverbial duck to water (although it’s useful to remember that “if it quacks like a duck…” it’s not always a duck; sometimes it’s just a “quack”).
 I brought with me (again, mostly unwittingly) the populist leftist style and ideas of the American version of the international New Left.
-I soon turned up in the student cafeteria (in the basement of the old Administration Building), climbed up on a table, accompanied by a garage band of guitarists, banjo players and tamborines, and cried out, “Listen to me, just for a minute,” as I began my campaign harangue for a succession of offices — from Arts Students’ president, AMS posts, and eventually graduate students’ leader and Academic Senate representative.
+I soon turned up in the student cafeteria (in the basement of the Auditorium, located adjacent to the old Administration Building), climbed up on a table, accompanied by a garage band of guitarists, banjo players and tamborines, and cried out, “Listen to me, just for a minute,” as I began my campaign harangue for a succession of offices — from Arts Students’ president, AMS posts, and eventually graduate students’ leader and Academic Senate representative.

 The style of this new kind of politicking was in sharp contrast to traditional student campaigning.
 When I arrived at UBC, it was still a visibly social class-based elitist university.
 Despite the post-World War II incipient “democratization” of universities, even by the mid-60s, less than 10 per cent of the province’s 18-24 year olds were enrolled in post-secondary education (a number that’s increased to over 30 per cent a half-century later).
 The campus politicos were boys in blue blazers bearing the gold-threaded university crest, and a typical student “campaign” featured campus Liberal Club types riding up and down the Main Mall roads in a “caravan” of convertibles.